 Get Ready!
 Disability Book Week is April 19-25, 2026!

 Do you want to share a children's book with a large group?
 Do you need supplemental materials to build a lesson plan?
-Scroll down to find authors who present in your area, YouTube read-alouds, coloring pages, posters, and additional educator resources to help enhance learning!
+Looking for an author to visit your school?
+DBW has all the resources you need to help enhance learning at your school!

 Hang up to 17 inspirational quote posters around you school, library, or on a bulletin board to honor and celebrate disability-inclusive literature during Disability Book Week, April 19-25, 2026!